pjungwir/pgcon-2023-talk-exec-phase/slides.md

   but it hasn't done any work yet to look up column names, validate your command, check permissions, etc.
 - That's what the analysis phase does.
-  - Here we can consult the database schema to find oids, types, etc.
-- It will transform your parse nodetree (here an UpdateStmt) into a Query nodetree.
+- It will transform your initial nodetree (here an UpdateStmt) into a Query nodetree.
   You can see the top-level result node will be Query (highlight).
-  The parse nodes should just capture what the user typed, as plainly as possible.
 - So the first thing we're doing is looking up the table to update (highlight).
-- Next if there was a `FOR PORTION OF` we translate that into plan nodes (highlight).
+- Next if there was a `FOR PORTION OF` we translate that into another node (highlight).
   - We feed in a `ForPortionOfClause`, we get back a `ForPortionOfExpr`, which is a different struct
     - with attribute numbers of the range or start/end columns,
     - also an Expression node turning the FROM & TO phrases into a range.
-    - I'm not going to show all those details today though.
-- Lots of the analysis work happens in functions named `transformThis` and `transformThat`, like here we process a `FROM` if there was one.
+- Lots of the analysis work happens in functions named `transformThis` and `transformThat`, like here we process a `FROM` clause if there was one.
   - Btw do you notice we aren't getting a return value here?
     - But we *are* passing in the top-level parse state....